playmusicexporter/playmusicexporter/README.md

 **This app and the included library will require root access to your device!
 If your device is not rooted you can neither use this app nor the library.**

-This app uses API Level 21, which has been introduced by Android Lollipop.
+This app uses multiple features introduced in API Level 21 (Android 5.0 Lollipop), the JobScheduler and the the folder selection of the storage access framework.
 If you use KitKat or lower, this app will not work.

 ### Credits